elegasoft/cipher/README.md

 $cipher->encipher('mat'); // Outputs PX2
 ```

-If the cipher keys were not rotated based on the previous character, then the output of each of the previous would have
+If the cipher keys were not rotated based on the previous character, then the enciphered output of all four strings
-the same final two characters.
+would have the same final two characters.

-### Uniqueness
+### Uniqueness and Dealing with Sequential Inputs

 As this is simply a cipher and not a hashing algorithm, each input should produce a singular output.
 I have run a number
 of simulations of up to a million different inputs and have not found any repetition.
 However, there are noticeable
-trends which will result if you send it similar inputs will have a similar outputs.
+trends which may result if you send it sequential inputs which will result in similar outputs.

 For example: